DEV-learn-co-students/repl-test-v-000/README.md

 {% instructions %}

-Declare an array `taylorArray`, and write a `while` loop that fills it with five strings, each containing "taylors gonna tay".
+Write a `while` loop that fills the given array `taylorArray` with five strings, each containing "taylors gonna tay".

 {% language %}
 javascript

 {% initial %}

+var taylorArray = [];

 {% solution %}